DaniBis/doWhat-2.0/docs/migrations_025-031_validation.md

 pnpm seed:taxonomy
 pnpm seed:places:bangkok
 pnpm seed:events:bangkok

+# 4. Quick health check for required migrations (optional but fast).
+node scripts/health-migrations.mjs --social-sweat
+# exits non-zero if core (025–031) or Social Sweat (034a–035) migrations are missing
 ```

+> Note: `scripts/health-migrations.mjs` now also enforces the intermediate 032–034 files by default, so running it without flags guarantees the trait guard fix, event participant cleanup, and admin audit logs migrations are present.
+Pass `--social-sweat` to extend the check through 034a–037.

 The runner emits `[migrate] Applied 031_user_saved_activities.sql` when the last migration succeeds.
 Check Supabase logs for DDL statements if you need external confirmation.